stnolting/captouch/README.md

 calibration process, which can be re-triggered any time, the controller automatically adapts itself to setup's electrical characteristics.

-The controller can operate in stand-alone mode (imagine a tiny [Lattice ICE40](https://www.latticesemi.com/en/Products/FPGAandCPLD/iCE40) turned into a multi-channel touch controller), as controller for custom logic or as IO processor attached to a [soft-core](https://github.com/stnolting/neorv32) processor system.
+The controller can operate in stand-alone mode (imagine a tiny [Lattice iCE40 FPGA](https://www.latticesemi.com/en/Products/FPGAandCPLD/iCE40) turned into a multi-channel touch controller), as controller for custom logic or as fancy user interface attached to a [soft-core](https://github.com/stnolting/neorv32) processor system.

 :bulb: The VHDL source code is written in a _platform-independent_ way - no device-specific libraries, primitives,